asuresh8/CSCIE599-WebCrawler-Spring2019/README.md

     mysql> CREATE DATABASE test;
     ```

-3. For running the crawler-manager:
+3. For running the crawler-manager (No Longer Required.
+Crawler manager is also getting started in step 1):

     This does not need to be built, it's done already in the `docker-compose` command, but to simulate a new crawler manager, run the following:
     ```